 It is the root of our inability to conceptualise and realise potential, because we see the land and its people as units of production within a factory emphasising volume over value and static sameness over dynamic diversity.

-We destroy rather than realise potential.
+And by so doing, by pursuing a narrow end through a narrow lens, we actually destroy rather than realise potential.
 We make less money, become reliant on more artificial inputs, are more vulnerable to every shock imaginable – a drought, a flood, a cost increase, a price decrease – and end up having to sell.
 One less family owned farm.

 There are at least five principles to realising the joint economic, social and environmental potential of land.